dilyanpalauzov/voltronic-inverter-openhab/README.md

 ### Autoupdate is disabled

-The current binding has disabled generating a predicted state, when a command changing a setting (PE, PD, PRG, POP, PSPB and PCP) is sent to the inverter over a channel.
+The current binding has disabled generating a predicted state, when a command changing a setting (PE, PD, PBT, PCP, POP, PRG and PSPB) is sent to the inverter over a channel.
 After sending the command, the binding queues the current state with the QFLAG and QPIRI commands and updates the channels with the new state.
 If the inverter rejects (ignores, vetoes) the command, the initial state of the item does not change.
 [BasicUI](https://github.com/openhab/openhab-webui/issues/3456) and [openHAB-Android with sitemaps](https://github.com/openhab/openhab-android/issues/3947) in such case show the state, which the user modified to, not the state, returned by the inverter.